 A written thesis is not required, but students with well-defined topics may pursue individual research projects.

 During their first semester in residence, students enroll in two mandatory courses.
 The Common Law Reasoning course, which focuses on the fundamental research, analysis, and drafting skills expected of U.S. trained lawyers, and American Jurisprudence, introducing students to the history and principal characteristics of the American public and private law systems.
 With the exception of these two courses, LLM students are completely integrated with American JD students.

 For further information on planning your curriculum, see Plan Your Academic Career.

 Applicants to the LLM degree program must hold a first degree in law from a university or college whose law degree requirements are comparable to Northwestern's.
 Students must also have a high level of English proficiency.
 Foreign applicants whose native language is not English must submit an official copy of their TOEFL score report.
-Applications to the LLM degree program are due January 17.
 Refer to the links below for more information about applying.

 The Law School awards several LLM fellowship grants based on merit and financial need; these generally cover only part of the tuition.
 Most applicants request financial assistance, and not all applicants who are in need will receive fellowships.
 All applicants therefore are encouraged to investigate other sources of support, including employers and government agencies, scholarship funds, and family and personal funds.